Discrete time ruin probability with Parisian delay

-One of the most important characteristics in a risk theory is a finite-time ruin probability defined by $\P_u(T_0<t)$ for the ruin time $T_0=\inf\{t\geq 0: R_t \leq 0 \}$.
-In this paper we extend this notion to so-called Parisian ruin probability, that occurs if the process $X$ stays below zero for a longer period than a fixed $\zeta \in\{1,2,\ldots\}$.
+One of the most important characteristics in risk theory is finite-time ruin probability defined by $\P_u(\tau^0<t)$ for the ruin moment $\tau^0=\inf\{n \in \N: R_n \leq 0 \}$ and fixed time horizon $t$.
+Let us note here that our definition is compatible with many papers, see e.g., Gerber \cite{h} and Dickson \cite{f}.
+Other authors define the ruin moment when the reserve takes strictly negative value (see e.g., Willmot \cite{k}).
+In this paper we extend this notion to so-called Parisian ruin probability, which occurs if the process $R$ stays below or at zero at least for a fixed time period $d \in\{1,2,\ldots\}$.
 Formally, we define Parisian ruin time by:

-and we consider Parisian ruin probabilities $\P_u(\tau^\zeta<t)$ and $\P_u(\tau^\zeta<\infty)$.
+and we consider Parisian ruin probabilities $\P_u(\tau^d<t)$ and $\P_u(\tau^d<\infty)$.

+The case $d=0$ corresponds to the classical ruin problem.
+There are already a number of relevant results analyzing this case, e.g., Dickson and Hipp \cite{13}, Gerber and Shiu \cite{ 15,16}, Li and Garrido \cite{22,23}, Lin and Willmot \cite{ 24, 25}, Shiu \cite{ j}, Willmot \cite{33}.
+Moreover, Li et al. in \cite{Lietal} presented a comprehensive review.
+The discrete model was first proposed by seminal paper of Gerber \cite{h}.
+In this paper the ruin probability was expressed in terms of total amount $S_t$ of claims cumulated up to time $t$.
+Explicit formulas for the ruin probability were also derived by Willmot \cite{k} (see also Cheng et al. \cite{a}), where the author used analytical techniques, such as Lagrange's expansions of moment generating functions.